jackgoza/ClusterConfig/README.md

 ./set-cluster-passwd.sh

 Set up a Hadoop and Spark cluster on these machines:
-Execute ./instance-setup.sh on every machine. or
+<br/>execute ./instance-setup.sh on every machine.
+<br/>&nbsp;or
-Execute ./run-instance-setup.sh from your local machine.
+<br/>execute ./run-instance-setup.sh from your local machine.

 Then follow the last notes printed on the master (or in CLSTR_README.txt).